hyosung11/Launch-School/Courses/journal.md

 11:42 Did two problems with Laurent.
 He's good.

 11:50 Time to leave for PT.
 I think my studying is paying dividends.

+14:21 Refactoring some code.
+Practicing `maxMultiple` several times with different variations.

+14:34 Moving to the couch to get ready to watch Chelsea vs Juventus in Champions League group play.